 Every nation’s government should sponsor a free web page that would translate any text to and from its native language.
 This would require selective translation and re-translation several times until the translation re-translated mirrored the original text.
 Otherwise, retranslate it in a different way.

 Let us converse in peace like civilized beings instead of tearing at each other apart like dumb beasts.
-The worse the neighborhood fighting, the greater the need to multiply local communications.
-In the meantime, ethnic and religious antagonists should be subdivided politically into separate states until they resume the civilized habits.
+The worse the regional fighting, the greater the need to multiply its communications.
+In the meantime, ethnic and religious antagonists should be subdivided into separate states until they can resume their civilized habits.

-Note the converse – replacing worthwhile media with monologue propaganda communiqués of lesser worth – in populations rich and poor alike.
-American cities (if they’re big, rich and lucky enough) have only one daily newspaper in print, when almost all of them, big and small, used to have several.
-Community radio broadcasters are hunted down like criminals or tangled up in red tape, while corporate mega-casters consolidate their media monopoly thanks to federal giveaways.
-Access to overpriced computers shrinks for the poor, even as the rich build up the Internet and prop up obsolete video networks with expensive, state-of-the-art broadband technologies.
+Note the converse – replacing worthwhile media with monologue propaganda communiqués of lesser value – in populations rich and poor alike.
+American cities (if they’re big, rich and lucky enough) have only one daily newspaper in print whereas almost all of themm big and small, used to have several.
+Community radio broadcasters are hunted down like criminals or tangled up in red tape while corporate mega-casters consolidate their media monopoly thanks to federal giveaways.
+Access to overpriced computers shrinks for the poor even as the rich build up the Internet and prop up obsolete video networks with expensive, state-of-the-art broadband technologies.
 Well, “state-of-the-art” is a relative term.
-Given current rates of technological development, once you build it, it’s already obsolete.
+Given the rate of technological development, once you’ve built it, it’s already obsolete.

 The Federal Communication Commission’s love affair with HDTV is a good example.
 Conversion to digital TV hardware and software will force prices to soar on both the broadcasting and receiving ends of the information pipeline.
 Independent and community TV broadcasters will go under.
 The quality of content will go down in favor of more and more insistent commercials.
 Only giant network corporations will stand to gain from this cultural decay.
-Media monopoly by a few corporations and their opinion spinners – their profits doubled and redoubled by surcharges to private subscribers of cable and satellite services, as well as those imposed on corporate advertisers – these problems will only worsen, thanks to the FCC’s top-down imposition of a new-fangled technology that’s redundant, at least until overall content has been renewed in proportion.
+The problems of media monopoly by a few corporations and their opinion spinners will only worsen – their profits doubled and redoubled by surcharges to private subscribers of cable and satellite services, as well as those imposed on corporate advertisers – thanks to the FCC’s top-down imposition of a new-fangled technology that’s redundant, at least until overall content has been improved in proportion.

 If we clog these high-tech media with nothing more than the promotional garbage we’ve grown accustomed to, every communication breakthrough will go to waste.
-Optimal communications systems welcome the best content available, not just the latest broadcast hardware.
-Divergent opinions should be welcomed, serious reflection should outweigh conventional propaganda.
-Eccentric ideas merit a fair hearing.
-From where else can you expect progress?
+Optimal communications systems would welcome the best content available, not just the latest broadcast hardware.
+Divergent opinions should be heard, serious reflection should outweigh conventional propaganda, eccentric ideas merit a fair hearing.
+How else can you expect progress?
 Cultural stagnation is guaranteed otherwise.

 Every tribe and nation should gain access to political expression and self-determination.
-These rights should become inalienable, based on constitutional guarantees backed by overwhelming force and maintained irrefutably by a global consensus.
+These rights should become inalienable, based on constitutional guarantees backed by overwhelming force and an irrefutable, global consensus.
 If we do not do this from a sense of fairness, we should do so to reduce negative fallouts from “revolutionary liberation movements” that no army can eradicate.

 We could establish Learning Casinos: lavish recreational facilities where game masters, programmers, graphic artists and contestants would gather to create and play video arcade games, virtual reality simulations, gambling, card and board games, theatrics and interactive simulations in forms transcending current understanding.

-Those whose talent would be to assemble and manage these scenarios, will find all the adulation and reward they seek — much the way painters of the Italian Renaissance did, playwrights of Shakespeare’s London, the classical music composers of Vienna and cinematographers during the 20th Century.
+Those whose talent would be to produce these scenarios will find all the adulation and reward they seek — much the way painters of the Italian Renaissance did, playwrights of Shakespeare’s London, the classical music composers of Vienna and cinematographers during the 20th Century.
 For a preliminary sketch of these new games, see Marc Prensky’s book, Digital Game-Based Learning, McGraw-Hill, New York, 2001.

 True prosperity is a pipe dream until everyone expects personal abundance and dependable security as a matter of course.
 The poor among us deserve a comfortable existence and the yearly income it would take.
-Honest people should feel safer and more secure every day.
+Honest folk should feel safer and more secure every day.
 After that, the most ambitious people may supplement that modicum by five to fifteen times (or perhaps more) without additional harm.
-Communal wealth could multiply indefinitely, provided it were shared more equitably.
+Communal wealth could multiply indefinitely provided it were shared equitably.

-Once global peace innovations overtake prior weapons investment, the price of essentials will drop simultaneously.
-Great surpluses of capital will be left over, with which to turn the Solar System into a gigantic industrial/technological/science park and the Earth into Eden: an ideal setting to learn to dance.
+Once global peace innovations surpass the value of prior weapons investment, the price of essentials will drop simultaneously.
+Great surpluses of capital will be left over, with which to turn the Solar System into a giant industrial/technological/science park and the Earth into Eden: the ideal setting in which to learn to dance.